alvaroloes/enumer/README.md

 be almost meaningless or hard to trace or use by a human.
 * When the flag `json` is provided, two additional methods will be generated, `MarshalJSON()` and `UnmarshalJSON()`.
 These make the enum conform to the `json.Marshaler` and `json.Unmarshaler` interfaces.
 Very useful to use it in JSON APIs.
+* When the flag `text` is provided, two additional methods will be generated, `MarshalText()` and `UnmarshalText()`.
+These make the enum conform to the `encoding.TextMarshaler` and `encoding.TextUnmarshaler` interfaces.
+**Note:** If you use your enum values as keys in a map and you encode the map as _JSON_, you need this flag set to true to properly convert the map keys to json (strings).
+If not, the numeric values will be used instead
 * When the flag `yaml` is provided, two additional methods will be generated, `MarshalYAML()` and `UnmarshalYAML()`.
 These make the enum conform to the `gopkg.in/yaml.v2.Marshaler` and `gopkg.in/yaml.v2.Unmarshaler` interfaces.
 * When the flag `sql` is provided, the methods for implementing the Scanner and Valuer interfaces will be also generated.